jquast/wcwidth/docs/specs.rst

 Specification
 =============

-This document defines how the wcwidth library measures the printable width of characters of a string.
+This document defines how this Python wcwidth library measures the printable width of characters of a string.
+This is not meant to an official standard, but as a terse description of the lowest level API functions, currently this is just :func:`wcwidth.wcwidth` and  :func:`wcwidth.wcswidth`.

+The :func:`wcwidth.iter_graphemes` function is mainly specified by `Unicode Standard Annex #29`_.

 Width of -1
 -----------